 - Peel the potatoes and sweet potatoes and cut into chunks (3x3cm).
 Place in boiling water and boil for about 10 minutes until the vegetables are tender.

 - While the potatoes cook, put the soft cheese and stock into another saucepan and heat gently.
 Stir with a whisk, until blended and smooth.
 Now add the blended cornflour and cook until thick.

 - Open the tin of tuna and drain into a colander.
 Use a fork to break the tuna into chunks and add to the sauce.
-Stir in with the sweetcorn kernels.
+Stir in the sweetcorn.
 Season with some pepper.
 Tip the mixture into an oven dish

 - Drain the potatoes using a colander, keeping back a small amount of cooking water in the pan.
 Tip the drained potatoes back into the pan, season with pepper and mash well.